matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Objects sometimes need to know how to save their state and go back to that saved state.
 - The ability of an object to save its state.
-- If an object can save its state, a relatively easy way to implement undo is to have the object **Reset** to a previously saved state.
+- If an object can save its state, a relatively easy way to implement undo is to have the object **RESET** to a previously saved state.
 - Java have in build support for the Memento Pattern via the `Serializable` interface.
 - Any class that implements serializable, and in which all member variables are serializable